gdbinit/adium-ng-preview/README.md

 If you want to do hipster open source shit and just bitch about this and that and why I removed this and that and not supporting this and that, I have bad news for you: this is a 100% dictatorship project.
 If you don't like it, fork it and get the fuck out :P

+## Thanks
+* Original Adium developers for all their effort
+* Apple for the code signing certificate

+## Special Notes
+* Adium-NG-29-03-2017-Release-signed-sandboxed.dmg

+ This version is finally sandboxed.
+The sandbox is configured to run from /Applications, so if you want to test this you need to rename old Adium.app to something else.
+File transfers will not work since sandbox is already pretty tight.

+Sandbox profile in Resources/adium_sandbox.sb.
+Any sandbox errors reports are welcome.

+When you start AdiumNG it will try to create a folder ~/adium_sandboxtest to see if the sandbox is working.
+So error message in logs about this is expected.
+If it fails an alert will show up and app will not run.

 ## TODO List
 * Upgrade libotr to 4.x branch.
 Adium 1.6 already did this work so it's a matter of copying the necessary code
 * Get rid of brew requirement for building